pavm035/AINewsBot/README.md

 ## 🤝 Contributing

+We welcome contributions!
+Please see our [Contributing Guide](CONTRIBUTING.md) for details.

 1. Fork the repository
 2. Create a feature branch: `git checkout -b feature/amazing-feature`
 3. Commit your changes: `git commit -m 'Add amazing feature'`
 4. Push to the branch: `git push origin feature/amazing-feature`
 5. Open a Pull Request

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and development process.

 ## 📝 License